anavrit/Deep-Q-Learning-Networks/README.md

 #### Train agent <br>

-**Note:** You may have to enable firewall access to Banana.app on MacOS.
+**Note:** For MacOS users you may have to enable firewall access to Banana.app and give access to the app through Security & Privacy settings.
 Instructions are [here](https://support.apple.com/guide/mac-help/block-connections-to-your-mac-with-a-firewall-mh34041/mac).

 1. Navigate to the Python directory